England: Religion

 In the 2021 census, 46.3% of the population of England specified their religion as Christian, 36.7% answered that they had no religion, 6.7% specified that they were Muslim, while 4.3% of the population belongs to other religions and 6% did not give an answer.
 Christianity is the most widely practised religion in England.
 The established church of England is the Church of England, which left communion with Rome in the 1530s when Henry VIII was unable to annul his marriage to Catherine of Aragon.
 The church regards itself as both Catholic and Protestant.

-There are High Church and Low Church traditions and some Anglicans regard themselves as Anglo-Catholics, following the Tractarian movement.
+There are High Church and Low Church traditions, and some Anglicans regard themselves as Anglo-Catholics, following the Tractarian movement.
 The monarch of the United Kingdom is the supreme governor of the Church of England, which has around 26 million baptised members (of whom the vast majority are not regular churchgoers).
-It forms part of the Anglican Communion with the Archbishop of Canterbury acting as its symbolic worldwide head.
+In 2016, research at St. Mary's University in London reported that 19.8% of the population of England and Wales identified as Anglican.
+The Church of England forms part of the Anglican Communion, with the Archbishop of Canterbury acting as its symbolic worldwide head.
 Many cathedrals and parish churches are historic buildings of significant architectural importance, such as Westminster Abbey, York Minster, Durham Cathedral, and Salisbury Cathedral.

 Westminster Abbey is a notable example of English Gothic architecture.
 The coronation of the British monarch traditionally takes place at the Abbey.

 The second-largest Christian denomination is the Catholic Church.
 Since its reintroduction after the Catholic Emancipation, the Church has organised ecclesiastically on an England and Wales basis where there are 4.5 million members (most of whom are English).
-There has been one Pope from England to date, Adrian IV, while saints Bede and Anselm are regarded as Doctors of the Church.
+In 2016, 8.3% of the population of England and Wales identified as Catholic.
+There has been one Pope from England to date, Adrian IV, while saints Bede, Anselm, and John Henry Newman are regarded as Doctors of the Church.